Clinical AI & Tools

 AI Radiology Reporting Enhances Quality and Efficiency

-According to a recent report by the American College of Radiology, the use of AI in radiology can improve diagnostic accuracy by up to 30% and reduce reporting time by nearly 40% GigHz Precision AI Radiology Reporting.
+According to a recent report by the American College of Radiology, the use of AI in radiology can improve diagnostic accuracy meaningfully and reduce reporting time meaningfully GigHz Precision AI Radiology Reporting.
 These advancements are critical in a field where precision and timeliness are paramount, particularly in interventional radiology (IR), where decisions often rely on swift and accurate interpretations of imaging studies.

 Clinical Scenario: A Day in the Life of an Interventional Radiologist